phiberoptik112/django_proj_mgmnt/consultingmanager/billing/PIF_SCANNER_README.md

 1. From the batch detail page, click **"Run Scan"**
 2. The system will scan each folder for PIF files
 3. Results will be stored in the database
+4. **Duplicate consolidation** will automatically merge entries for the same project
+5. **Project linking** will attempt to connect results to existing projects

 ### 4. Import CSV Results